julien-duponchelle/asyncio-https-proxy/docs/faq.md

 ## What is the license?

 This project is licensed under the Apache 2.0 License.
 See the license for details: https://www.apache.org/licenses/LICENSE-2.0

+## How AI was used to develop this project?

+Claude code have been used for:
+* Challenge the API naming
+* Help improve documentation
+* Help improve test quality
+* Generate example usage